By STRETCH+BLOOM | On December 4, 2015 In Mindsets, Tip

 And that even though they have all the signs of success, they are unhappy.

 It takes courage to admit that what you’ve worked so hard for doesn’t actually mean anything to you.
-No matter how hard it is, admit that you are on the wrong track is the first step towards regaining control of your life.
+No matter how hard it is, admitting that you are on the wrong track is the first step towards regaining control of your life.